lynchdonala/Heatmiser-for-home-assistant/README.md

 Restart Home Assistant and setup the integration.

 ## For Windows 10 Manual installation:

 Install and configure Samba Share from the "Add-on store".
 Change directory to config location then run the following:

 ```
 Create a network drive pointing at your Home Assistant config directory.
 If there is not a sub-directory in this drive called custom_components create it.
 Now create a subdirectory under custom_components called heatmiserneo.
 Download all the files from the Heatmiser-for-home-assistant Github repository.
-Copy and paste all thoese files into the new Home Assistant heatmiserneo sub-directory.
+Copy and paste all those files into the new Home Assistant heatmiserneo sub-directory.
 ```

 # Troubleshooting